cjmcgraw/recsys-proxy-cache-mock/README.md

 ## Couldn't I just write unit tests instead?

-Did I say not to write them.
+Did I say not to write them?
 Unit tests definitely have their purpose.
 But from my experience 1 system test is worth 1000 unit tests.

 In this world of docker and dependency management as containers, why limit yourself?